wurthless-elektroniks/sega-tmss-killer-attiny85/readme.md

     loc_302:
     		bclr	#0, (a3)	| Disable cart and enable TMSS rom

 The weakness with how TMSS is implemented, however, is that the value of $A14101 persists between soft resets.
-So, if we reset the 68000 in the short period of time where the cartridge is enabled, then the TMSS will stay locked out and the Genesis will boot the game directly.
+So, if we reset the 68000 in the short period of time where the cartridge is enabled, then  TMSS will stay locked out and the Genesis will boot the game directly.

 ## Theory of operation